indyjo/bitwrk/README.md

   the original Bitcoin client.
 - A client, also written in Go, that currently contains enough logic to perform both sides of a transaction.
 A browser-based user interface is in the works, but still incomplete.
-There is very rudimentary support for registering and unregistering workers and still no UI for managing accounts.
+Workers can register and unregister themselves, but there is no UI for managing user accounts yet.
-  The client is meant to act as a proxy, taking tasks from local programs and dispatching them to the internet.
+  The client is meant to act as a proxy, taking tasks from local programs and dispatching them to the BitWrk service.
 For sellers, it provides the service to offer local worker programs to the BitWrk exchange and to keep them busy.

 In the current phase of development, there is no way to transfer money into or out of the BitWrk service.
-Thus, no actual money can be made or lost.
+Thus, <strong>no actual money can be made or lost.</strong>

 News
 ----

+- 2013-11-27: Some progress has been made, mainly on the client side.
+  A sample application has been adapted to use BitWrk: See https://github.com/indyjo/rays for the Rays raytracer project.
 - 2013-11-15: After a break of two months, development has continued.
   The client now has the ability to not only list activities, but also to ask the user for a permission (valid up to a specified number of